- Code THAI1003

 - Areas of interest Asian Languages

 Thai 2 continues from Thai 1.
-In this course students further develop their receptive, interactive, and productive skills.
-This course covers comparison, more conjunctions and sentence structures, and various day-to-day conversations.
-Students complete translation exercises, increase language exposure through audio-visual media and converse on selected topics in class.
-They will learn about Thai ways of life, geography, and neighbouring countries.
+In this course students further develop their receptive, interactive, and productive skills of Thai.
+This course covers comparison, more conjunctions and sentence structures, and various basic day-to-day conversations.
+Students complete translation exercises, increase Thai language exposure through audio-visual media and converse on selected topics in class.
+Students will learn about Thai ways of life, geography, and neighbouring countries.
 Cultural issues in relation to language and customs will also be included.
 By the end of the course, students will gain an understanding of basic cultural practice visible in daily life in Thailand, use more complex grammatical structures and communicate in a broader range of day-to-day situations.

 Upon successful completion, students will have the knowledge and skills to:

 - Use an active Thai vocabulary of about 700 items.